gt-28/bootstrap_MacOS/README.md

-# Bootstrap Mac OS for more Productive and Customization
+# Bootstrap Mac OS

-Shell script to bootstrap MacOS
+This project helps Customizing your Mac the way you want for better productivity!

+It's a simple shell script that runs on your mac to help install and configure the OS.

 ## Usage